MperorM/bsc-thesis-code/README.md

 4. benchmark_models.ipynb
 5. plots.ipynb

+Some hardcoded paths (dataset directory etc.) may need to be changed.

 The trained LSTM models are included in the repository.
 To reproduce the LSTM model run LSTM.ipynb
 Replace the models located in ./models/lstm_models/ with your newly trained models